 - Recurring costs after initial investment in equipment, software and the Library's infrastructure. - Uncertain funding at the state and federal level. - Inadequate funding to meet the challenges of rapidly expanding electronic/digital record storage, security, access and long-term preservation needs.
-Funding priorities include both new and expanded technology and additional technical staff. - Potential funding cuts and/or cost increases would likely reduced customer services. - Increasing customer demands also impact service as adequate staffing levels must be maintained. - State-mandated requirements and high costs make affordability a major issue, especially inflexibility in using state higher education and federal procurement contracts that often provide more favorable price points.
+Funding priorities include both new and expanded technology and additional technical staff. - Potential funding cuts and/or cost increases would likely reduced customer services. - Increasing customer demands also impact service as adequate staffing levels must be maintained. - State-mandated requirements and high costs along with a continuing escalation of costs make affordability a major issue, especially given the state's reluctance to fund these increases, not let agencies with the necessary infrastructure make their own more favorabel and affordable technology decisions.
+Also, inflexibility in using state higher education and federal procurement contracts that often provide more favorable price points drive up costs and lower efficiencies.
 The situation is further complicated by the need for VITA to generate revenue and technology decisions influenced by a private profit-driven company.

-2017 General Fund 2017 Nongeneral Fund 2018 General Fund 2018 Nongeneral Fund Initial Appropriation for the Biennium 925,008 781,448 925,008 781,448 Changes to Initial Appropriation -114,855 0 0 0
+2019 General Fund 2019 Nongeneral Fund 2020 General Fund 2020 Nongeneral Fund Initial Appropriation for the Biennium 2,513,804 819,106 2,384,599 819,106 Changes to Initial Appropriation 0 0 0 0